 In practical applications, seals are commonly used in automotive engines, hydraulic systems, pumps, and industrial machinery.
 Automotive manufacturers rely on seals to prevent fluid leaks and maintain engine performance, while aerospace companies use them to ensure airtight seals in aircraft components.
 Industrial plants also use seals for sealing pipes, valves, and rotating equipment.

-Book a Demo© 2025 Broker Genius.
+© 2025 Broker Genius.
 All rights reserved.